arnosimons/arnosimons.github.io/projects/scratchbook.md

                             headerTitle = "Whether or not the scratch contains at least one CHIRP scratch.";
                           else if (headerText == "Stab" )
                             headerTitle = "Whether or not the scratch contains at least one STAB scratch.";
-                          else if (headerText == "OCFlare" )
+                          else if (headerText == "OCF" )
-                            headerTitle = "Whether or not the scratch contains at least one OCFLARE scratch.";
+                            headerTitle = "Whether or not the scratch contains at least one OC-FLARE scratch.";
-                          else if (headerText == "TCFlare" )
+                          else if (headerText == "TCF" )
-                            headerTitle = "Whether or not the scratch contains at least one TCFLARE scratch.";
+                            headerTitle = "Whether or not the scratch contains at least one TC-FLARE scratch.";
-                          else if (headerText == "OGFlare" )
+                          else if (headerText == "OGF" )
-                            headerTitle = "Whether or not the scratch contains at least one OGFLARE scratch.";
+                            headerTitle = "Whether or not the scratch contains at least one OG-FLARE scratch.";
                           // Composition
                           else if (headerText == "#Els" )
                             headerTitle = "The number of ELEMENTS the scratch is composed of.";